Best Email to Notion Tools in 2026 (Complete Comparison)

 Do I need to switch email clients to save emails to Notion?

-No. Email forwarding tools like Quicktion work with any email client — Gmail, Outlook, Apple Mail, and more.
-You keep using your preferred email app and simply forward emails (manually or automatically) to save them to Notion.
+No. Email forwarding tools work with any email client — Gmail, Outlook, Apple Mail, and others.
+You forward emails to a unique address and they appear in your Notion database.

 The Verdict